It is all within a question; moving outside of certainty and challenging borders. I want to create images free of stasis

-I play with ideas of space and time, both in the action and in the process.
-As I engage the meditative act of cutting, you can see the passage of time.
+I play with space and time, both in the action and in the process.
+Actions leave their paths, cast shadows, form visual poems.
+As I engage the meditative act of cutting, one can see the passage of time.

 Improvisation drives me forward.
-Line becomes sculpture.
-Shadow becomes drawing.
-Processes bleed into one another as do mediums – these are the systems.
-I am interested in the immediacy of a mark being extracted over a long period of time.
-Stopping it for a moment, letting it move someplace else.
+Line as sculpture – shadow as drawing.
+I am interested in the immediacy of a mark being drawn out over a long period of time; stopping it for a moment, and letting it move someplace else.
+Since the work is physical, I can turn it over.
+I can look at all sides – expose them.
 There are questions that lead to more questions.
 Perhaps imagery asks questions in ways words cannot.
-Since my work is physical, I can turn it over.
-I can look at both sides.

 I am committed to both process and concept, and strive to discover how they coexist.
 The resulting work is skeletal, alien, organic, playful, emotional, nostalgic but present.
 I honor error, and struggle toward a balance between questions and answers.